 Located on the east bank of the Willamette River, the outdoor pool at Valley River Inn in Eugene invites fun in the sun all summer long.
 From the easy-access hiking, biking and running trails to the vibrant food, drink and shopping scene, Eugene makes for the perfect urban wellness getaway for the whole family.

 No need to get your feet sandy at the Coast when you can dip into the outdoor heated pool at The Tides by the Sea in Seaside, just a block from the ocean.
 (It’s currently open to one household at a time; book your spot in advance.)
-When you’re done splashing around, stroll or bike along Seaside’s famous Promenade, which celebrates its centennial anniversary in August 2021.
+When you’re done splashing around, stroll or bike along Seaside’s famous Promenade.

 You can gaze at the blue ocean and driftwood-filled coastline just beyond your chaise lounge at the heated pool at the Inn at Spanish Head in Lincoln City.
 Book a reservation for your time slot in the pool and the hot tub, since they’re in high demand at this beachfront resort, each unit with oceanfront views.

 See the waves crash while you lounge in the outdoor pool and hot tub at Beachfront Inn in Brookings, at the very bottom of the Southern Oregon Coast.
 The hotel is steps from the sandy shoreline and the Chetco River, where you can book a guided kayak or raft trip.